If you’re craving soda or if you just want a break from water, this is the perfect healthy soda alternative for you.

 To make the drink:

-Simply add a couple tablespoons of balsamic to a glass, top with San Pellegrino, stir, and enjoy.
+Simply add a couple tablespoons of balsamic vinegar to a glass, top with San Pellegrino, stir, and enjoy.

-I even do it in restaurants!
+You can even do it in restaurants!
 Just ask the waiter to bring over the balsamic and add a few drops to your mineral water.

 It may seem crazy, but balsamic vinegar is naturally sweet… so this simple drink satisfies a sweet tooth AND a craving for carbonation.